List of Jeopardy! contestants: James Holzhauer

-James Holzhauer (born July 1984), a professional sports gambler from Las Vegas, Nevada, and a native of Naperville, Illinois, set the single-game Jeopardy! winnings record of $110,914 during his fourth appearance on the show in April 2019, beating the previous record of $77,000 held by Roger Craig.
+James Holzhauer, a professional sports gambler from Las Vegas, Nevada, and a native of Naperville, Illinois, set the single-game Jeopardy! winnings record of $110,914 during his fourth appearance on the show in April 2019, beating the previous record of $77,000 held by Roger Craig.
 He eclipsed his own record on April 17 with a final single-game total of $131,127.
 He holds the top 16 single-game winnings records.
 At $25,000, he also exceeded Philip Tiu's prior record of $19,000 for largest successful Daily Double wager.
 At $60,013, he exceeded his own prior record of $38,314 for largest successful Final Jeopardy wager of all time.

 Before Holzhauer, the record for largest successful Final Jeopardy wager was $34,000, held by Austin Rogers.
 His $298,687 total winnings across his first five days also surpassed the five-day record set in 1990 by Frank Spangenberg (when adjusted for the changes in the values of the clues)—the only contestant to do so.
 He is now the second-highest winning contestant in regular game (non-tournament) winnings, surpassed only by Ken Jennings.
 In addition to an aggressive wagering strategy, Holzhauer also goes for the highest values on the board first to amass his totals quickly, making it more difficult for his opponents to catch up, and increasing the money he has available to wager when he hits a Daily Double.

-Holzhauer lost on June 3, 2019, to Emma Boettcher, making his 32 wins the fourth-longest streak in show history, and his total winnings of $2,462,216 the second-highest in regular-season play.
-He also had won the third-most money overall on the show as of June 6, 2019, and, counting winnings on all game shows, is third overall after winning the Tournament of Champions in a rematch with Boettcher.
+Holzhauer lost on June 3, 2019, to Emma Boettcher, making his 32 wins the fourth-longest streak in show history, and his total winnings of $2,462,216 are the second-highest in regular-season play.
+Holzhauer also had won the third-most money overall on the show as of June 6, 2019, and counting winnings on all game shows, is third overall after winning the Tournament of Champions in a rematch with Boettcher.
 He then went on to participate in the Jeopardy!
 The Greatest of All Time primetime event, winning one of four matches and finishing second overall behind Jennings.

 Holzhauer has a Bachelor of Science in liberal arts & sciences major in mathematics from the University of Illinois at Urbana-Champaign, where he graduated in 2005.
-Before his performance on Jeopardy!, he was on two other television game shows: The Chase on September 2, 2014, and 500 Questions on May 22, 2015.
+Before his performance on Jeopardy!, Holzhauer was on two other television game shows: The Chase on September 2, 2014, and 500 Questions on May 22, 2015.
 Of the two shows, he had the greater success on The Chase.
-In the final Chase round (as team leader with two other contestants participating), he defeated Mark Labbett ("The Beast") with a score of 26–9, splitting a prize of $175,000 with his team.
+In the final Chase round (as team leader with two other contestants participating), Holzhauer defeated Mark Labbett ("The Beast") with a score of 26–9, splitting a prize of $175,000 with his team.